-Clicking on the Setup icon on the icon bar will display the SCSI Devices Window.
+Clicking on the Setup icon on the icon bar will display the SCSI Devices window.
 This window is also used as the primary SCSI diagnostic tool.
-Within this a continuously updated display from output from the Devices command is displayed; it is also possible to update the Host ID of the SCSI Interface if necessary.
+This window provides a continuously updated display from the Devices command; it is also possible to update the Host ID of the SCSI interface, and to control the termination of cards with electronic termination.

 Before proceeding further, ensure that each device connected to the SCSI interface is shown uniquely on a separate line.